-SUMMARY: There seems to be a common assumption that if we just pick up the Bible and read it then it will make sense.
-And while we want to acknowledge that God can choose to reveal insights to individuals we also want to highlight that God also provides us with resources, such as historical documents and books, to enhance our understanding of the Bible.
+SUMMARY: There seems to be a common assumption that if we just pick up the Bible and read it, then it will make sense.
+And while we want to acknowledge that God can choose to reveal insights to individuals, we also want to highlight that God also provides us with resources, such as historical documents and books, to enhance our understanding of the Bible.
 With honesty and humility How (Not) to Read the Bible provides indispensable reading tips while tackling some of the seemingly anti-women, pro-violence, and pro-slavery texts.

 “If we don’t look at the context, we can easily come to all sorts of conclusions that don’t align with what the Bible is actually saying,” author Dan Kimball says.
 “The Bible is an ancient book written across centuries, and we must use the minds God gave us to examine these claims against the Bible to see if they are true and accurate in the way they are presented.”

-- The Bible is a library, not a book
+- The Bible is a library, not a book.

-- The Bible is written for us, but not to us
+- The Bible is written for us, but not to us.

-- Never read a Bible verse
+- Never read a Bible verse out of context.

-- All of the Bible points to Jesus
+- All of the Bible points to Jesus.

 His first point (the Bible is a library not a book) touches on the genres of the book and how that can change the reading of the text.
 Some are history books.
 Others are law.
 Many are poetry.
 The second point (the Bible is written for us, not to us) addresses the historical and cultural context we must seek out to understand what the author of a book was trying to communicate and what the audiences knowledge and worldview were.

 “We need to step back and look at the more fundamental question: What was the author originally saying?
 We cannot simply read our own understandings into the meaning of a word or statement someone else wrote or said,” Kimball writes.
 “And when we look at some often bizarre-sounding parts of the Bible, we have to try to discover who the original audience was and view the text through their lens, not ours.
 If we don’t, the possibilities for confusion are endless.”